-Mid Argyll's rock art stands as part of one of Europe's finest groups of prehistoric monuments.
-The concentration of rock art is unparalleled in Britain.
-Kilmichael Glassary is one of the most important sites in the area.
+Mid Argyll's rock art stands as one of Europe's finest groups of prehistoric monuments.
+The concentration is unparalleled in Britain.
+Baluachraig is one of the most important sites in the area.

 Cup and ring marked rocks are also known as rock carvings and rock art, the latter being the term currently used by rock art researchers.